John Ratzenberger

-John Dezso Ratzenberger (born April 6, 1947) is an American actor, comedian and director.
+John Dezso Ratzenberger (born April 6, 1947) is an American actor.
 He is best known for playing the character Cliff Clavin on the comedy series Cheers, for which he earned two Primetime Emmy nominations.
-He also played a role in the short-lived spin-off The Tortellis and in an episode of Wings, which was made by the same creators.
-Ratzenberger voiced various characters in Pixar Animation Studios' feature films, including Hamm in the Toy Story franchise, The Abominable Snowman in the Monsters, Inc. franchise, Mack in the Cars franchise, The Underminer in The Incredibles franchise, and many others.
+Ratzenberger reprised the role in the short-lived spin-off The Tortellis, an episode of Wings, as well as in an episode of Frasier.
+He has voiced various characters in several Pixar animated feature films including Hamm in the Toy Story franchise, Yeti the Abominable Snowman in the Monsters, Inc. franchise, The Underminer in The Incredibles franchise, Mack in the Cars franchise, Fritz in the Inside Out franchise, and many others.

 Ratzenberger began his entertainment career while living in London in the 1970s.
 He acted in and wrote film and television through the 1970s and early 1980s before returning to America.
-At an audition for a role in a new sitcom, Ratzenberger created the character of know-it-all mailman Cliff Clavin.
+At an audition for a role in a new sitcom, Ratzenberger created the character of Cliff Clavin.
 Cheers (1982–1993) was a success and went on to run for 11 years.
-After Cheers, he began acting in voice roles for Pixar; his first role was as Hamm in Pixar's first feature film Toy Story (1995), and voiced other Pixar characters in every film and video game until 2020.
+After Cheers, he began voicing characters for Pixar; Ratzenberger's first role was Hamm in Pixar's debut feature film Toy Story (1995), and he would continue to voice characters in many subsequent Pixar films.
+Including voice acting and cameos, he is the third highest-grossing actor of all time.